luke-cbs/note-vault/Docker/Networking/0 - Overview.md

 - macvlan
 - none

-To see install network drivers use `docker network ls`.
+To view all available networks you can use `docker network ls`.
+This will allow you to see networks and drivers on that instance.
 You can then get more information on a driver by using `docker inspect {driver_name}`.

 To inspect the containers in a network you would use `docker network inspect {network}`.
 To then see what driver a container is running use `docker container inspect {container}`.